JohnMBrandt/Awesome-Neural-Embeddings/README.md

 Quick GenSim implementation of sent2vec, as well as information about its history and a fast-paced overview of how it works.

 [Infersent](https://yashuseth.blog/2018/08/06/infersent-supervised-learning-of-sentence-embeddings/) - Seth Yashu

+In addition to explaining the infersent algorithm, this blog post is a good starting point for the reader who may be unfamiliar with LSTM, GRU, pooling, and attention.
+This blog post does an exceptional job of explaining how individual weights are calculated and why they are important for making the sentence embeddings useful.

 [Skip thoughts](https://medium.com/@sanyamagarwal/my-thoughts-on-skip-thoughts-a3e773605efa) - Sanyam Agarwal